-Our principal sources of liquidity have been our income from operations and borrowings under our credit facilities.
+Our principal sources of liquidity have been our income from operations and income from the sale of the Servus brand during the nine months ended September 30, 2023.

-During the three months ended March 31, 2023, our primary use of cash was repayments on our credit facilities.
-Our working capital consists primarily of trade receivables and inventory, offset by debt and accounts payable.
+During the nine months ended September 30, 2023, our primary use of cash was payments on our credit facilities.
+Our working capital consists primarily of trade receivables and inventory, offset by short-term debt and accounts payable.
 Our working capital fluctuates throughout the year as a result of our seasonal business cycle and business expansion and is generally lowest in the months of January through March of each year and highest during the months of May through October of each year.
 We typically utilize our revolving credit facility to fund our seasonal working capital requirements.
 As a result, balances on our revolving credit facility can fluctuate significantly throughout the year.

 Our capital expenditures relate primarily to projects relating to our corporate offices, property, merchandising fixtures, molds and equipment associated with our manufacturing and distribution operations and for information technology.
-Capital expenditures were \$1.3 million and \$3.3 million for the three months ended March 31, 2023 and 2022, respectively.
+Capital expenditures were \$3.4 million and \$7.4 million for the nine months ended September 30, 2023 and 2022, respectively.

-We lease certain machinery, one shoe center, distribution centers in Lancaster, Ohio and Reno, Nevada and manufacturing facilities under operating leases that generally provide for renewal options.
+We lease certain machinery, one shoe center, a distribution center in Reno, Nevada, and manufacturing facilities under operating leases that generally provide for renewal options.

 We believe that our ABL Facility, coupled with cash generated from operations will provide sufficient liquidity to fund our operations and debt obligations for at least the next twelve months.
 Our continued liquidity, however, is contingent upon future operating performance, cash flows and our ability to meet financial covenants under our credit facility.
-For more information regarding our credit facility see Note 11.
+For more information regarding our credit facility see Note 11 of our Notes to Unaudited Condensed Consolidated Financial Statements.